-Every second weekend in August the bridge is closed during the Bristol Balloon Fiesta Night Glows (Thursday and Saturday) from 6pm until Midnight.
-Here's why.
+Every August the bridge is closed to pedestrians and vehicles for two evenings during the Bristol Balloon Fiesta Night Glows (Thursday and Saturday) from 6pm until Midnight.

-For these reasons, we have had to take the decision to close the Bridge to everyone between 6pm and midnight on Thursdays and Saturdays during the Fiesta.
+For these reasons, we take the decision to close the Bridge to everyone between 6pm and midnight on Thursdays and Saturdays during the Fiesta Night Glow.
 The timing on these two evenings is due to the departure of many thousands of people from the site in a very short period once the night glow and fireworks have finished.
-We will use this time to carry out essential maintenance and annual inspections, which means that we will be hard at work making the bridge better and safer for you to use for the rest of the year.
+We aim to use this time to carry out essential maintenance and annual inspections, which means that we will be hard at work making the bridge better and safer for you to use for the rest of the year.